gift-surg/endocal/README.md

 dxf --laser-beam-width 45 --diameter 1 --output-file output.dxf
 ```
 Here the grid is saved to file `output.dxf` and the corresponding (ellipse) legend to `output-legend.dxf` (legend filename always inferred from main DXF filename).

-## Supported platforms

-endocal was tested so far on:

-* Linux: Ubuntu 14.04.3 LTS 64-bit, elementary OS Freya 0.3.2 64-bit
-* Mac OS X: El Capitan 10.11.3
-* Windows: 10 Professional 64-bit

-It is highly likely that it will work on other platforms as well, due to the small number of dependencies.

 ## Licensing and copyright